What is the main source of law authorising this entity form?

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

 There is no minimum required paid-in capital.
-However, the amount of the capital determined at the incorporators’ meeting must be fully paid up for the incorporation registration.
+However, the amount of the capital determined at the incorporators' meeting must be fully paid-up for the incorporation registration.

-Is the physical presence of incorporators / directors required in the jurisdiction for incorporation, formation or organization?
+Is the physical presence of incorporators/directors/shareholders required in the jurisdiction for incorporation, formation, or organisation?

 The physical presence of incorporators/shareholders/directors is not required and the execution of the notarial document of incorporation may be carried out by virtue of a power of attorney.